whatsapp

 • Risk of Phishing: Phishing websites are very identical to real websites.
 Sometimes, you might click the wrong link in search bar results, jeopardizing your confidential information.

-You are now aware of the advantages and disadvantages of both search methods.
+Now that you know the advantages and disadvantages of both search methods.
 Now, it is time to use your understanding in choosing the proper method.
-Let’s quickly review which one is best for faster and safer browsing according to your circumstances, particularly in the context of digital marketing strategies.
+Let’s quickly review which one is best for faster and safer browsing according to your circumstances.

 • If You Know the Exact URL: If you know the exact URL, just type it in.
 It is faster and safer.
 For instance, typing www.netflix.com will take you directly to Netflix’s home page.